Diversity and inclusion

 We've created clear policies and guidance to embed equity, diversity, and inclusion across the charity at key moments in a person's life, including a Trans and Non-Binary Equality Policy, Menopause, Bereavement, and Serious Illness Guidance and more.
 This is underpinned by training and a programme of events to celebrate our diversity and better understand the experiences of those from historically marginalised and under-represented groups.

 Transparency is vital in our commitment to increase the representation of our workforce to better reflect the UK working population and the communities we serve.
-We publish all our employee demographic data twice a year and have targets for the representation we want to see in our workforce by 2024.
+We publish all our employee demographic data twice a year and have targets for the representation we want to see in our workforce.

 Affinity networks

 We believe in the power of networks to improve outcomes for individuals and drive system change.
-This is why we’ve helped establish a range of affinity groups in our employee community to connect individuals from varied backgrounds.
-Affinity groups are made up of people connected by similar identities, backgrounds or experiences focused on creating a diverse and inclusive workplace.
+This is why we've helped establish a range of affinity groups in our employee community to connect individuals from varied backgrounds.
 Their purpose is to create inclusive spaces for community members to explore their commonalities, grow professionally, and build community.

 These are self-led networks that provide support to members and identify opportunities to work together to make change happen.
-Five current affinity groups are: LGBTQ+, BAME, Working families, Women’s network and Neurodiversity and Disability Network.
+Our current affinity groups are LGBTQ+, Ethnicity and Race Equity, Working Families, Women, Socio-economic Class, and Neurodiversity and Disability.

 What's next